Sibila de Fortià: Widowhood

-They did not execute Sibila but sent her to live in Barcelona under close surveillance, however she was treated better there than at the royal court.
+They did not execute Sibila but sent her to live in Barcelona under close surveillance; however, she was treated better there than at the royal court.
 After John died in 1396, and Martin succeeded him, Sibila remained in Barcelona.

 Death and burial

 Sibila died in Barcelona on 24 November 1406.
 By order of King Martin she had a state funeral.
-She was buried in the convent of San Francisco (Framenors) in Barcelona, traditional burial place of kings and queens of Aragon.
+She was buried in the convent of Sant Francesc (Framenors) in Barcelona, traditional burial place of kings and queens of Aragon.
 She was later transferred to the pantheon of Poblet.

 When the convent was demolished in the nineteenth century, Sibila and others were reburied on 20 April 1852 at the Cathedral of Barcelona.
 She was the first deposited in a box embedded in the wall of the chapel of the Martyrs of the cloister, covered by Isabella II of Spain, and on 13 October 1998, moved inside the temple, in a box placed on the wall to the left of the altar major.